bactopia/bactopia.github.io/docs/tutorial.md

 ---
 title: Bactopia - Tutorial
 description: >-
-    A turotial to get started using Bactopia.
-This tutorial using publicly available sequencing and shows the many ways of running Bactopia.
+    A tutorial to get started with Bactopia using publicly available genomes.
 ---
 # Tutorial